Murder of Audreanna Zimmerman

-On March 24, 2010, in Ensley, Florida, 19-year-old Audreanna Redawn Zimmerman (April 13, 1990 – April 9, 2010) was attacked by three women, who beat her with a crowbar, shocked with a stun gun and later set on fire.
+On March 24, 2010, in Pensacola, Florida, United States, 19-year-old Audreanna Redawn Zimmerman (April 13, 1990 – April 9, 2010) was attacked by three women, who beat her with a crowbar, shocked her with a stun gun, and set her on fire.
 Zimmerman died 16 days after the attack from severe burn injuries.
-The three perpetrators – Tina Lasonya Brown (born July 19, 1970), Heather Trinee Lee (born July 13, 1982; Brown's neighbor) and Britnee Angelique Miller (born June 2, 1993; Brown's daughter) – were all arrested and charged with the murder of Zimmerman.
+The three perpetrators – Tina Lasonya Brown (born July 19, 1970), Heather Trinee Lee (born July 13, 1982; Brown's neighbor) and Britnee Angelique Miller (born June 2, 1993; Brown's daughter) – were all arrested and charged with Zimmerman's murder.

-Out of the trio, Brown was found guilty of first-degree premeditated murder and sentenced to death.
-Miller, who was 16 at the time, was spared the death sentence and instead received a life sentence after pleading guilty to murder and kidnapping.
-Lee was granted a plea agreement and therefore sentenced to 25 years in prison.
-Brown is currently the only female death row inmate in Florida and still incarcerated at the Lowell Correctional Institution, while both Lee and Miller are imprisoned at the Gadsden Correctional Facility and Lowell Correctional Institution respectively.
+Brown was found guilty of first-degree premeditated murder and sentenced to death.
+Miller, who was 16 at the time, received a life sentence after pleading guilty to murder and kidnapping.
+Lee entered into a plea agreement and therefore sentenced to 25 years in prison.
+Brown is the only female death row inmate in Florida and is incarcerated at the Lowell Correctional Institution, while Lee and Miller are imprisoned at the Gadsden Correctional Facility and Lowell Correctional Institution, respectively.